 I’m not even going to pretend to have all the answers.
 But I do have some ideas – which I’ve shared with you all incessantly (hey, maybe my constant writing about it will convince someone!).

 Instituting a UBI would give people options.
 They wouldn’t feel pressured to risk their lives for minimum wage.
 And it would go a long way in showing that their life is worth more than minimum wage.
-A UBI would show people that their life is worth more than some menial minimum wage job.

 We could also untie healthcare from employment and implement some type of healthcare program for all Americans.
 With all the debate around this topic, I have a ton of hope that it will happen in the near future.
 It’s ridiculous that it’s taken so long, but I’ll take what I can get.